Elon Gold: Personal life

 He is an observant Jew.
 On Friday, August 22, 2014, he was a victim of an antisemitic incident whilst walking home from one Shabbat dinner in Los Angeles, California.
 He wrote an op ed about it in The Jewish Journal of Greater Los Angeles a few days later.

+He married his wife Sacha Gold in 1994, and they have four children together.